Harshan-2003/Steganography/README.md

-# Steganography
- This is group project done by me, Karthikeyan A S and Sabari Periyasamy.
+#Steganography
- Image Steganography is hiding data inside of an image.
+Image Steganography is a method of hiding data within an image file.
+This project demonstrates how to embed and extract secret messages into/from images using Python.

- This project is submitted to PSG Institute of Technology and Applied Research, Coimbatore as our first semester project.
+Features
+Hide secret messages inside images
+Extract hidden messages from images